 - Post emergency phone numbers.

-- Keep first-aid kits handy and ready for use.
+- Keep first-aid kits handy and stocked.

 If you are commenting using a Facebook account, your profile information may be displayed with your comment depending your privacy settings.
 By leaving the 'Post to Facebook' box selected, your comment will be published to your Facebook profile in addition to the space below.